 Important to understand: Facebook doesn't ban "individual accounts."
 They analyze patterns.
 If they see all your accounts working from the same IP, at the same times, with the same templates — they conclude it's one person/organization.
 The block cascades: once one falls, the rest are under surveillance.

 BuzzPost is built with structural rate-limit detection.
 This means we don't just read error text — we analyze Facebook's form structure and detect when an account is receiving a "slow down" signal.
 That's the difference between a bot that responds to circumstances and a bot that just keeps pushing until the account gets banned.
 Plus, every account runs on its own Chrome profile with its own user-agent, timezone, and configuration.
 Facebook sees different people, not one bot wearing 5 hats.
+This kind of protection takes years to get right in DIY, and in BuzzPost it's active from the very first minute.

 Hidden cost #4: managing posting queues